stefan-jeitler/generic-app/ReadMe.md

 ### Package Sharing

 The web-api creates already a typescript client for its endpoints.
-By running `npm run generate-ts-client` the generated client will be placed in [./services/web-api/clients](./services/web-api/clients).
+By running `npm run generate-ts-client` the generated file will be placed in [./services/web-api/clients](./services/web-api/clients).
 Find a way to share this client with the client-app without using a package manager like npm.